Eta Carinae and the Luminous Blue Variables: Evolutionary State

 The B[e] supergiants may represent a subset of massive stars with high rotational velocities.
 The B[e] supergiants were originally not thought to be variable, but there is now evidence for large amplitude variability for some B[e] supergiants \cite{vanG02}, suggesting a closer evolutionary link between LBVs and B[e] supergiants than previously acknowledged.\\

 {\bf Yellow or cool hypergiants~~} YHGs are found just below the HD-limit \cite{Hump79,Hump94} at intermediate temperatures with A to G spectral types.
 Many of these stars show spectroscopic and photometric variability, high mass-loss rates, large infrared excesses and visible circumstellar ejecta, all evidence for instability.
 The YHGs are often assumed to be post-RSGs \cite{deJager98,Oud08}, although the evolutionary state is not established for all of them.
 The intriguing object IRC $+$10420 has been shown to be a post-RSG \cite{Jones93,Oud96} and numerous studies have revealed its complex ejecta \cite{Hump97,Hump02} and large-scale asymmetry \cite{Patel08,deWit08,Davies07b}.
-Given their variability and high mass loss, the YHGs are likely close to their Eddington limit, with a large $\Gamma_{\it e}$, and it is thus probable that many of them are post-RSGs Nevertheless, it is not clear whether objects like IRC $+$10420 are on an evolutionary blueward journey towards the WR phase \cite{Oud96,Hump02}, or bouncing against the yellow void \cite{deJager98} or the blue side of the bi-stability jump \cite{Smith04}.
-Smith et al. \cite{Smith04} suggested that some of the YHGs might be LBVs on the cool side of the bi-stability jump.
+Given their variability and high mass loss, the YHGs are likely close to their Eddington limit, with a large $\Gamma_{\it e}$, and it is thus probable that many of them are post-RSGs Nevertheless, it is not clear whether objects like IRC $+$10420 are on an evolutionary blueward journey towards the WR phase \cite{Oud96,Hump02} bouncing against the yellow void \cite{deJager98}, or are on the cool side of the bi-stability jump \cite{Smith04}.